kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-3.md

 `functions.php`

+Of course we have to create a new instance of our widget so that we can have access to our new blog widget sidebar.

 ```php
 create_widget( 'Blog Sidebar', 'blog', 'Displays on side of pages in blog section');
 ```

-In Dashboard add by dragging and dropping `recent posts` and `recent comments` in blog sidebar widget
+For a little variety, in our Dashboard, add `recent posts` and `recent comments` in blog sidebar widget by simply dragging them into our new blog sidebar widget.

-## View your cool new Blog with unique Sidebar in the browser
+View your cool new Blog with unique blog Sidebar widget in the browser

-### small stylistic improvement to home.php
+### Update home.php

 `home.php`

-Make this subtle change for purely aesthetic purposes
+Make this subtle change for purely aesthetic purposes:

 ```php
 <article class="post">